ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 ## Back Home

 I depended on my wife for weeks after getting home to help wash my head with baby shampoo and dry it entirely.
 It's _really_ important that you make sure it's completely dry.
 I also wore a nurse bouffant cap every day and night for a couple weeks after getting home, just to be really sure that nothing got anywhere near that scar or the drain hole.
 I was extremely cautious to keep it from getting infected, to the point of paranoia.

-> Just be very careful the drain hole and scar don't touch anything, and don't touch it with your fingers.
-Don't scratch it or touch it even when it's itchy; don't expose it to sun for long; just keep it safe, clean and dry.

 Strange things will happen after your surgery.
 The side of your head with the scar will feel numb for a while; it was about six months for me before I could feel that side.
 You might feel and hear little crackles and pops inside your head while the bone seals itself back together.
 That side will also swell and bruise a few days after the surgery.